Caring For Your Spine

 - Wear proper shoes.
 Poorly made shoes work against the natural alignment of your spine by allowing the soles of your feet to turn inwards and absorb more shock during activity than they should.
 Shoes that offer support work with gravity to absorb the movement of the spine during walking or running.
 They prevent the sole of the foot from rolling, which protects the vertebrae of the spine from bending outside of a healthy formation.

-- Workout your core: By strengthening your abs and back muscles, you ensure that your spine has all the tools it needs to stay healthy and regain composure during times of pain or intensity.
+- Strengthen your core: By strengthening your abs and back muscles, you ensure that your spine has all the tools it needs to stay healthy and regain composure during times of pain or intensity.
 Working out these muscles 20 minutes a day guarantees pressure and stress relief.